ZJUGKC/GKC/doc/SDD/tools.md

 ## Project File

-A project file with postfix `.mp` is located in a directory which contains the *document directory*.
+A project file with postfix `.mdp` is located in a directory which contains the *document directory*.
 The project file uses WON format, and the whole file is an object containing the following key-value pairs:

 | Key                  | Value                                            |